CASE STUDY: LA TECH

 Swivl Robots are housed in administrator offices for checkout by the residents and mentors.
 Only students with parental consent are allowed to be filmed, and there are ways to angle the recording device during setup to meet all permission needs.
 Additionally, tracking can be paused and restarted to avoid inclusion of students who do not consent to be filmed.

-With all TEAM members trained on the Danielson Framework, residents use Rubrics in the Swivl Teams to identify evidence aligned to the 11 components in Domain 2 (classroom environment) and Domain 3 (instruction).
-With each standard from the Rubric in Teams, the resident can provide a description of that evidence.
+With all TEAM members trained on the Danielson Framework, residents use Rubrics in the Reflectivity to identify evidence aligned to the 11 components in Domain 2 (classroom environment) and Domain 3 (instruction).
+With each standard from the Rubric in Reflectivity, the resident can provide a description of that evidence.
 This is a powerful example of using video for self-reflection, and Danielson’s Framework provides a structure for the impact of effective management and instruction.

 The Robot also helps because even though there are two of us in the room, we can’t always see and hear everything – it lets me hear what students are saying so I can get a better sense of which students are getting distracted.”